Ferenc Puskás: Managerial career

 After retiring as a player, Puskás became a coach and managed teams in Europe, North America, South America, Africa, Asia, and Australia.

 In 1971, he guided Panathinaikos of Greece to the European Cup final.
 This was the first time a Greek club has reached a European final, and this would remain the only time for more than half a century, until Olympiakos reached the final of the UEFA Europa Conference League in 2024.
 En route to the final, Panathinaikos beat Everton in the quarter-finals on away goals, then defeated Red Star Belgrade in the semis, to become the only amateur football team to reach the European Cup/Champions League final.
 In the final, Panathinaikos lost 2–0 to Johan Cruyff's Ajax.

 During his four-year tenure at Panathinaikos, Puskás helped the team secure one Greek Championship in 1972.
-At Panathinaikos he retained the nickname "Pancho" from Spain and is considered greatest ever manager of Panathinaikos, in the same esteem with his predecessor Stjepan Bobek and has entered the Greek football pantheon after Panathinaikos' run to the Wembley Final.
+At Panathinaikos he retained the nickname "Pancho" from Spain and is considered the greatest ever manager of Panathinaikos, in the same esteem with his predecessor Stjepan Bobek and has entered the Greek football pantheon after Panathinaikos' run to the Wembley Final.
 A few months after leaving Panathinaikos in 1974, he took over Real Murcia, placed last in La Liga when he was appointed in December, failing to save the club from relegation in his only season in charge, while the following year he coached Saudi Arabia and in the same year he also managed Colo-Colo, where he spent two years, without experiencing notable success.

 In the summer of 1978 he returned to Greece and took the wheel of the domestic double winners, AEK Athens, where he reunited with his former captain at Panathinaikos, Mimis Domazos.
 Puskás led the club to its biggest ever victory in the European Cup, a 6–1 defeat of Portuguese champions Porto in Athens, before their continental run was cut short in the second round by eventual competition winners Nottingham Forest 7–2 on aggregate.
 However, in March 1979 the club's management, fearing the eventual loss of the league, replaced him with his assistant, Andreas Stamatiadis, on an interim role for the final 11 games until the end of the season, due to the unstable performances of the team, which saw them drop to third place in the league table.
 The club of Athens eventually won the championship with Stamatiadis in charge in a play–off match that was never contested, as rivals Olympiacos refused to play.